prrao87/fine-grained-sentiment/README.md

     python3 predictor.py --method textblob

-All methods from the dictionary can be run sequentially as follows:
+All methods from the dictionary can be run sequentially using a single command as follows:

     python3 predictor.py --method textblob vader logistic svm fasttext flair